pelagios/peripleo/README.md

 ## Response Format

 The API returns responses in JSON format.
 [CORS](http://de.wikipedia.org/wiki/Cross-Origin_Resource_Sharing) and [JSONP](http://en.wikipedia.org/wiki/JSONP) are both supported.
-Most responses are __paginated__, i.e. you will get back only one "page" of search results:
+Most responses are __paginated__, i.e. you will get back only one "page" of results:

 ```json
 {